 Less than one mile behind HFHNCC offices, the NRI vision is coming to life.
 With the completion of our new new Mill Stone (21 homes) development, over 12 vacant properties in the process of rehabilitation and A Brush With Kindness and Light Your Block efforts taking hold, the Prices Run neighborhood of Wilmington is a living example of what NRI can do for a community.

 Habitat receives generous amounts of donated materials every year (24 tons in 2005) but, the majority of it cannot be used in the homes.
 Habitat sells these donations at a discounted rate in the Habitat ReStore, a resale shop that helps Habitat raise additional dollars to build houses.
 To learn more click here.

 $0.93 of every dollar donated goes towards building a Habitat home.
-Donations can be made right here on our website via a link at the left navigation bar.
+Donations can be made right here on our website via a link at the left navigation bar or click here.
 Donations can also be made through United Way with our organization code, 9034.
 Any gift to Habitat for Humanity International can also be allocated to New Castle by entering the code 1801 when making a donation.